13 Jun Considering a 110V or 120V Steam Generator? Don’t.

 The math reveals that it would actually require twice the amps to run this generator on 120V compared to 240V power.
 In other words, the higher voltage requires fewer amps to achieve the needed wattage, which means more amps remain available for other uses in your home.

 So if a 240V generator is clearly superior, why do 120V options even exist?
 In all likelihood, these generators were created for specific applications and then marketed more broadly to increase sales.
 A 120V generator can still perform well in certain circumstances (in a small acrylic shower, for example), but this is generally not the case in more standard, customized showers, which tend to be larger to accommodate seating and have stone or tile walls.
+Remember – you also have to use the adjusted volume based on the materials used.

 Adding a steam shower to your home can be a major expenditure, and it might be tempting to find ways to cut costs, but the steam generator is not the place to do it.
 Educating yourself and choosing the right unit from the start will save you money in the long run.